 Consider Seal Strength Testing as part of ‘Risk management’

-Like any other test, you should consider seal strength during risk management.
+Like any other test, you should consider medical package seal strength during risk management.
 What are the consequences of a bad seal being made?
 Why would that happen?
 What’s the likelihood of that happening?
 If it were to happen, would it be identified and contained before there are any consequences?
 Think through a risk management approach that considers the production environment, performance demands of the packaging system during its lifecycle, and the needs of end-users.

 Differing opinions on acceptance criteria